VadimYermak/Predicting-Data-Science-Salaries/README.md

 This project focuses on developing a machine learning model for predicting salaries.
 The objective is to develop a machine learning model that  estimates salaries based on various key features.
 For data cleaning, features were evaluated for importance and predictive value.
 Supervised learning and neural network models were developed and tested to deliver reliable predictions for salary-related decision-making.

 ## Background
+Data science is a field that combines various techniques, algorithms, and tools to extract meaningful insights and knowledge from structured and unstructured data.
+Data science salaries can vary widely depending on several factors such as location, level of experience, industry, company size, and education.
+The rapid growth of the data science field has resulted in an increased demand for accurate salary predictions within the industry.

 ## Feature Description
 This section provides a description of the features included in the dataset.